LegoTypes/ha-synthetic-sensors/docs/Dev/state_and_entity_design_guide.md

 - Backing entity exists but returns invalid data

 **Behavior**: Exception is raised and propagated (not converted to error result).
-Note: If a mapping exists but the value is None, this is treated as a transient condition and no exception is raised - the None value is converted to `STATE_UNKNOWN`.
+Note: If a mapping exists but the value is None, this is treated as a transient condition and no exception is raised - the None value can be handled by alternate state handlers if defined.

 ```yaml
 sensors: